autoplot/documentation/javadoc/org/das2/qds/TailBundleDataSet.BundleDescriptor.md

+# org.das2.qds.TailBundleDataSet.BundleDescriptor

-# org.das2.qds.TailBundleDataSet.BundleDescriptorspecial dataset describing the bundled datasets in a BundleDataSet.
+special dataset describing the bundled datasets in a BundleDataSet.

-BundleDescriptor( )
+# BundleDescriptor( )

 ***